danielsularea/lily.work/_work/2017-05-13-ibm-american-cancer-society.md

 ## My Role

-This was an ambitious project spearheaded by an early product development team within IBM. *I joined as the product designer in October 2016 and worked with a project lead and two user researchers.*
+This was an ambitious project spearheaded by an early product development team within IBM. *I joined as the product designer in October 2016 and worked with a project lead and three user researchers.*

 Together, we were responsible for biweekly updates to both ACS and IBM stakeholders as well as the final hand off to the production team in February 2017.